nhjschulz/EInkPicFrame/README.md

 ## Software Architecture

 The implemented software architecture design is shown on the [Software Architecture](design/SwArchitecture.md) page.

 ## Hardware

-The system is assembled using the following parts: [Partlist](design/Parts.md) The PCB was designed using [KiCAD](https://www.kicad.org/).
+The system is assembled using the following parts: [Partlist](design/Parts.md).
+Pin assignment for the microcontroller is defined here: [Pin Usage](design/Pins.md).
+The PCB was designed using [KiCAD](https://www.kicad.org/).
 The design files are in the hw folder.

 ## Prototype Progress